- Code MATH1003

-- Develop critical thinking and problem solving skills, in the context of algebra and calculus.
+- Develop critical thinking and problem solving skills, in the context of calculus.

-- Explain the significance of the derivative and integration and be able to apply techniques for the derivative and integration to situations in economics, engineering and sciences.
+- Explain the significance of the derivative and integration and be able to apply techniques for differentiation and integration to situations in economics, engineering and the sciences.